Kwpolska/todolist-formatter/README.md

 ToDoList Formatter
 ==================

-A quick’n’dirty program used to format ~/todo as intended by the program’s author.
+A quick’n’dirty program used to format ~/todo.

+See also: [Oh My Zsh theme](https://github.com/Kwpolska/kw.zsh-theme) which uses the same style.

 License
 =======